mmcgraw74/Tektronix-4051-4052-4054-Program-Files/Hilbert_Curves/README.md

 | HilbertOrder6.uni   | runs on any Tek 4051/4052/4054 computer /w 32KB RAM or 405x emulator |
 |                     |                                                                      |
 | HilbertOrder3-6.png | Screenshots from running pgms on 405x emulator                       |

+The program files can be easily edited to plot the curve on a Tektronix 4662 or 4663 plotter.
+Just add @x: to the MOVE and DRAW commands where x is the GPIB address of the plotter.